Linda Ellerbee

 Linda Ellerbee (born Linda Jane Smith; August 15, 1944) is an American journalist, anchor, producer, reporter, author, speaker and commentator, noted as longtime Washington correspondent for NBC News and host of NBC News Overnight.
 She is widely known as the twenty-five year host of Nick News, Nickelodeon's highly rated and recognized news program for older school-aged children and teens that addressed substantive issues, including wars, disease and disasters, without condescension.

 Ellerbee's work on NBC News Overnight was recognized by the jurors of the duPont Columbia Awards as "possibly the best written and most intelligent news program ever."
-Described as literate, smart, unapologetic, assertive and keenly observant, Ellerbee formally retired in 2015, after 43 years in journalism.
+Described as literate, smart, unapologetic, assertive and keenly observant, Ellerbee formally retired in 2015, after 44 years in journalism.

-Early life
+Early life and education

 Ellerbee was born Linda Jane Smith in Bryan, Texas.
 She attended River Oaks Elementary School, Lanier Middle School, and Lamar High School in Houston.

 She also attended Vanderbilt University in Nashville, Tennessee, dropping out in 1964.
 Ellerbee traveled around the country for some time afterward, working itinerant jobs in radio.
 Ellerbee wrote:

 I moved around some, married some, had two babies, worked for three radio stations, one of which hired me to read the news because I sounded black—my Texas heritage—and the black woman it had hired did not...
 In radio, I learned about keeping logs, editing audiotape, writing copy, selling air time, announcing, and "running a board," which sounds one hell of a lot more sporting than it is.